The Future Fearon Project

 What makes this approach unique is that it invests directly in the local voluntary sector, using an established and trusted community space rather than creating a new clinical site.

-Why use Fearon Hall instead of hospital settings?
+Why use Fearon Hall?

 Will Fearon Hall still be a community centre?